Terasology/ChiselBlocks/README.md

 ## What you can do with these textures

-They are licensed under Creative Commons BY-NC-ND 4.0.
+They are licensed under Creative Commons BY-NC-SA 4.0.
 For the actual license, see [LICENSE.md](https://github.com/Drullkus/Chisel-Textures/blob/master/LICENSE.md).